apache/struts-site/source/core-developers/httpheader-result.md

 - `status` - the http servlet response status code that should be set on a response.

 - `parse` - true by default.
-If set to false, the headers param will not be parsed for Ognl expressions.
+If set to false, the headers param will not be parsed for OGNL expressions.

 - `headers` - header values.